can-lehmann/owlkettle/README.md

 Every widget has a state (`WidgetState`) and an updater object (`Widget`).
 The updater is used to update the internal widget state.
+It records which fields of the state the parent widget wants to set and which values these fields should be set to.
+This allows owlkettle to preserve the rest of widget's state.

 Every viewable widget has a `view` method which returns the updaters for its child widget states.
-Viewable widgets are expanded using `view` until they are renderable.
+Viewable widgets are expanded using `view` until a renderable widget is reached.

 ```mermaid
 flowchart LR